Daniel Pedoe: Early life and education

+Career

-Cambridge and Princeton
+University of Cambridge

 During his first three years at Magdalene College, Cambridge, where he was a scholar, Pedoe was tutored in mathematics by Arthur Stanley Ramsey, the father of Frank P. Ramsey.
 He attended lectures by Ludwig Wittgenstein and Bertrand Russell, although he was unimpressed by the teaching style of either great man.
 Geometry became his main interest and, advised by Henry Baker, he started work on his doctorate and published several papers.

-In 1935 he took a break from Cambridge and went to the Institute for Advanced Study at Princeton where he worked with Solomon Lefschetz.
+In 1935, he attended the Institute for Advanced Study in Princeton, New Jersey, where he worked with Solomon Lefschetz.

 University of Southampton and Freeman Dyson

-On his return to England in 1936, Pedoe was appointed as an assistant lecturer of the mathematics department at the University College, Southampton.
+After returning to England in 1936, Pedoe was appointed as an assistant lecturer of the mathematics department at the University College, Southampton.
 More of his papers were published and after(?)
 1937, he was awarded his PhD on the strength of his thesis, The Exceptional Curves on an Algebraic Surface, which was based on Henry Baker's work on the Italian theory of algebraic surfaces; he was examined by W. V. D. Hodge and Baker at Cambridge.

 In the late 1930s, Pedoe married Mary Tunstall, an English geographer and the couple had a daughter, Naomi, and identical twin sons, Dan and Hugh, born in December 1939.